nasa/ziggy/doc/user-manual/edit-pipeline.md

 The points I'm trying to make here are twofold:

 1. Anything you do after you launch the `Edit pipeline` dialog box can be discarded, and will only be preserved when you press `Save`.
-2. The `Save` and `Cancel` buttons on the `Edit pipeline` dialog box also apply to changes made on the `Edit remote execution parameters` dialog box, the `Edit parameter sets` dialog box, etc.
+2. The `Save` and `Cancel` buttons on the `Edit pipeline` dialog box also apply to changes made on the `Edit remote execution parameters` dialog box, the `Edit parameter sets` dialog box, etc. That is to say, if you make a bunch of changes on the `Edit parameter sets` dialog box, hit the `Close` button, then hit the `Cancel` button on the `Edit pipeline` dialog, your changes to the parameter sets will be discarded.
+If instead you hit `Save` on the `Edit pipeline` dialog, they'll be kept.

 [[Previous]](organizing-tables.md)
 [[Up]](ziggy-gui.md)